retab-dev/docs/core-concepts/human-in-the-loop-webhook.md

 When you set up a webhook, you provide an **HTTP endpoint** on your server for Retab to send data to.
 If this endpoint is not secured (i.e., it accepts unauthenticated `POST` requests from anywhere), it essentially becomes a public door into your system. **Any actor** could attempt to call this URL and send fake data.
 This is inherently dangerous: a malicious party might send **forged webhook requests** that masquerade as Retab, but contain bogus or harmful data.

 To secure webhook deliveries, Retab employs a **signature verification** mechanism using an HMAC-like scheme.
 Retab and your application share a **webhook secret** (a random string known only to Retab and you).
 This secret is available in your [Retab dashboard](https://www.retab.com/dashboard/settings) (Labeled as `WEBHOOKS_SECRET`).
 Retab uses this secret to include a special signature header with every webhook request.
-When your endpoint receives the webhook, your code should perform the same HMAC-SHA256 computation on the request body using the shared secret, then compare your computed signature to the value in the `Retab-Signature` header.
+When your endpoint receives the webhook, your code should perform the same HMAC-SHA256 computation on the request body using the shared secret, then compare your computed signature to the value in the `X-Retab-Signature` header.
 If the signatures **match**, the request truly came from Retab and the payload was not altered in transit.

 <Warning>Make sure to set your `WEBHOOKS_SECRET` environment variable with the secret from your [Retab dashboard](https://www.retab.com/dashboard/settings).</Warning>